 - Aligning intranet features with workforce behaviours improves adoption and ROI.

-1. Start with your workforce
+1. Understand your workforce

-Why intranet selection should begin with your people
+Why intranet planning should start with employees

 Tip: Use our free intranet survey questionnaire to identify communication gaps and employee pain points.